Synthesizing Attack-Aware Control and Active Sensing Strategies under Reactive Sensor Attacks: Synthesizing attack-aware strategies with active perception

 \section{Synthesizing attack-aware strategies with active perception}

-To solve Problem~\ref{prob:main}, it is observed that P2 can construct P1's belief given his information and higher-order information (what P2 knows P1 observes).
-We introduce a reduction of the original game in Def.~\ref{def:system} into a two-player stochastic game whose states include \emph{P2's belief of P1's belief}.
+Given P2's perfect observation, P2 can construct P1's belief given his information and higher-order information (what P2 knows P1 observes).
+To solve Problem~\ref{prob:main}, we reduce the original game in Def.~\ref{def:system} into a two-player stochastic game whose states include \emph{P2's belief of P1's belief.}